 26 And the remission of sins bringeth meekness, and lowliness of heart; and because of meekness and lowliness of heart cometh the visitation of the Holy Ghost, which Comforter filleth with hope and perfect love, which love endureth by diligence unto prayer, until the end shall come, when all the saints shall dwell with God.

 Verse 24 confirms what was said in the earlier couple of verses not quoted here that baptizing infants and young children is a mockery before God and should not be done.
 Mormon goes on to give the reason for why we, as adults, need baptism.
 Because we are aware of good and evil, and we know the difference between the two, we are held responsible for our actions according to the atonement of Christ.
-When we commit sin we fall under condemnation and must be punished by the laws we have broken.
+When we commit sin we fall under condemnation and must be punished for the laws we have broken.
 There is only one way appointed by God to get out from under this condemnation, and that is to repent and take advantage of the atonement offered by Christ.
 So what are the requirements of the atonement?
 What do we have to do to no longer be held in violation of the laws we have broken?
 The answer is we must repent.

 Verse 25 says the first fruits of repentance is baptism.
 Mormon then explains how remission of sin works and is obtained.
 The term “first fruits” refers to something that happens before everything else.
 For example, when the scriptures refer to Christ as the first fruits of the resurrection they mean he was resurrected before anyone else.
 He was literally the first results of the resurrection, just as the first fruits of your apple harvest would be the very first ripe apples you pick in the fall.

 The definition of “first fruits” gives us some idea as to the importance our Father in Heaven places on being baptized if we want to become, and stay forgiven of our sins.
-If we want him to remit, or forgive, our sins, we had better be willing to keep his commandments, the first and foremost of which is to be baptized.
+If we want Him to remit, or forgive, our sins, we had better be willing to keep His commandments, the first and foremost of which is to be baptized.
 We do believe after all, that baptism is the first ordinance of salvation, and is the gateway to the Celestial kingdom.

 In the graphic below I have drawn the steps of repentance in a circle according to the statements in the three verses above, but the process of repentance is really a spiral which leads us upward toward God.
 Think of repentance as being on the next level up each time we work our way around the ring, with each step along the way raising us a little bit higher.
 Click on the image to see a larger version of it.

 Let’s start at the top with Faith.
 When we exercise faith (think trust) in God we do so by keeping His commandments.
 The act of keeping God’s commandments leads to remission (forgiveness) of our sins.
-As we have our sins remitted (forgiven) we feel more humble and begin to better recognize how much we need God in our lives and how much we rely on his mercies.
+As we have our sins remitted (forgiven) we feel more humble and begin to better recognize how much we need God in our lives and how much we rely on His mercies.
 This creates meekness and lowliness of heart.
 You can read an article about meekness here.

 But why do the first fruits of our repentance need to be baptism?
 What is the point of baptism?
 I may not have the definitive answer, but here is something to consider as you try to answer these questions.